The album’s themes

 Rolling Stone, 15 January 2013

-The only key moment of nostalgia song on The Next Day is ‘Dirty Boys’, a recollection of teenage delinquency which may or may not be fictive.
+The other key moment of nostalgia on The Next Day is ‘Dirty Boys’, a recollection of teenage delinquency which may or may not be fictive.
 Elsewhere, dark themes are in abundance, from the title track’s religious tormentors and the school massacre in ‘Valentine’s Day’, to the disaffected seventeen-year-old soldier fighting desert enemies in ‘I’d Rather Be High’ to the angst-ridden finale ‘Heat’ – the lyrics of which were dark enough for Visconti to ask for an explanation.

 The lyrics are so bleak I asked him what he was talking about.
 ‘Oh, it’s not about me,’ he said.
 None of these songs are.
 He’s an observer.

 Bowie presents a series of character sketches throughout The Next Day, the most on any Bowie album.
 The majority are fictitious, while others have clear historical roots – such as ‘(You Will) Set The World On Fire’, which harks back to the early 1960s Greenwich Village clubs where Bob Dylan, Pete Seeger, Phil Ochs, Joan Baez and Dave Van Ronk rubbed shoulders and rewrote the rules of folk music.

 Although there are fleeting moments of lightness, for the most part The Next Day is unremittingly bleak.
 Bowie sings of slaughter, fire and fury, of funerals and isolation, with little reprieve or redemption.
 ‘You Feel So Lonely You Could Die’ finds Bowie at his most vengeful and vindictive – his very own ‘Positively 4th Street’ – mercilessly willing misery and suicide on a hapless unidentified foe.